The age of Big Data is here—and there’s nothing but big potential ahead.

 University of Massachusetts, Lowell

-The 126-credit bachelor of science in mathematics program with a statistics concentration offers a mix of online and on-campus courses that include a blend of math, economics, technical physics, communication, and education topics.
+The 120- to 126-credit bachelor of science in mathematics program with a statistics concentration offers a mix of online and on-campus courses that include a blend of math, economics, technical physics, communication, and education topics.

-The curriculum explores topics such as regression analysis, applied multivariate methods, design & analysis of experiments, introduction to stat analysis, survival analysis, biostatistics, and applied database management.
+The curriculum explores topics such as regression analysis; applied multivariate methods; design & analysis of experiments; introduction to stat analysis; survival analysis; biostatistics; and applied database management.

-To be considered for admission, candidates must have a four-year undergraduate degree or its equivalent, from an accredited institution, a minimum GPA of 2.5, competence in linear algebra, advanced calculus, and basic statistics, computer programming experience, a completed graduate application form, unofficial transcripts, three letters of recommendation, a current resume, and a $75 nonrefundable application fee.
+To be considered for admission, candidates must have a four-year undergraduate degree or its equivalent from an accredited institution, a minimum GPA of 2.5, competence in linear algebra, advanced calculus, and basic statistics, computer programming experience, a completed graduate application form, unofficial transcripts, three letters of recommendation, a current resume, and a $75 nonrefundable application fee.
 GRE scores are not required for admission.

 Graduates can take up roles such as biostatisticians, financial planners, compliance managers, business intelligence managers, data scientists, data analysts, and marketing analysts, among many other such roles.